 About Us

-So, if you have a child who is curious and creative and craves a new challenge, fill out this form below and learn more about the No. 1-ranked private school in the Augusta area per Niche.com (No. 1 in stem education, college prep and more) and see if we are a great fit for your family.
+So, if you have a child who is curious and creative and craves a new challenge, visit our Admissions page to learn more about the No. 1-ranked private school in the Augusta area per Niche.com (No. 1 in stem education, college prep and more) and see if we are a great fit for your family.

 List of 1 items.